hubtype/botonic/docs/docs/webchat/webchat-button-disable.md

 title: Enabling and Disabling Buttons
 ---

 This functionality allows you to disable a button once the user has clicked on it.
-Thanks to this visual information, the user must follow a specific flow, which helps him to to better understand the logical flow and navigate more easily.
+Thanks to this visual information, the user must follow a specific flow, which helps him to better understand the logical flow and navigate more easily.

 Remember that:
 - To add this property by default, you must set `autodisable: true` in the webchat `index.js`.